YY-TMU/InPACT/README.md

 ### 3.Calculate usage of IPA sites

-[Salmon](https://github.com/COMBINE-lab/salmon) is used to index and quantify the transcriptome, and then the usage is calculated.
+[gffread](http://cole-trapnell-lab.github.io/cufflinks/assets/downloads/cufflinks-2.2.1.Linux_x86_64.tar.gz) and [salmon](https://github.com/COMBINE-lab/salmon) is used to index and quantify the transcriptome, and then the usage is calculated.